Lonesome Miner Trail PDF maps

 Why use paper maps?

-People heading into very remote areas where rescue is difficult so as to likely be delayed should be familiar with how to use paper maps and compass.
+People heading into very remote areas where rescue is so difficult as to likely be delayed should be familiar with how to use paper maps and compass.
 Electronic devices do fail and/or glitch, especially when exposed to water, extreme heat and tumbles.
-Their batteries do drain and fail as well.
-When I’m hiking anything involving route-finding and unmarked trail in the middle of nowhere, I use my device but I also carry detailed paper maps of difficult sections so that I can:
+Their batteries drain and sometimes fail as well.

 • Review my route for the next day at bedtime or over breakfast